clelandlab/quick/docs/API References/helper.md

 s = quick.Saver(title, path, indep_params=[], dep_params=[], params={})
 ```

 The *class* to construct a data saver.
 The meta information will be saved in a yml file and data points will be saved in a csv file.
-(An ini file will also be generated for capability of *LabRAD*)

 **Parameters**: